The best Black Friday deals 2018

 Our editors search through thousands of Black Friday deals to unearth the best prices from the most trustworthy retailers.
 You can support us by clicking these independently selected links, as we may earn a commission on any purchase you make - but at no extra cost to you.

-Black Friday is here and the UK's top retailers have been busy putting their deals under the Black Friday deals tree for your morning perusal.
+Black Friday is here and the UK's top retailers have been busy putting their deals under the Black Friday deals tree for your morning browsing.

 Hot deals have gone live in every category from clothes to holidays, and of course you can also expect great deals on TVs, laptops, games consoles and loads more tech.
 All the UK's top retailers have gotten involved including Amazon UK, Argos, Mobiles.co.uk, Very.co.uk, John Lewis, Currys, Carphone Warehouse and AO.com and we're expecting new super-hot deals to hit throughout the morning.